samyakagarwal20/Spring-Boot-GraphQL-API-Consumer/README.md

 # Spring-Boot-GraphQL-API-Consumer
-It is a spring boot application to demonstration consuming of a GraphQL API
+It is a spring boot application to demonstrate consuming of a GraphQL API